-Lasers in toys can cause serious eye damage, FDA warnsAugust 9th, 2013 in Health /
+Lasers in toys can cause serious eye damage, FDA warnsAugust 9, 2013 in Medicine & Health / Health

 (HealthDay)—Lasers in toys can be dangerous to children and those around them, posing the risk of serious eye injuries and even blindness, according to the U.S. Food and Drug Administration.